HarshaVardhanAcharyAthaluri/interviewjourney/README.md

 14. List the ID of of manager who is havinng max nuber of reportings.
 15. What is Composite key.
 16. Difference between PrimaryKey, foreign Key, Unique Key

+# Angular
+1. What are the various ways of Component communications?
+2. What do you understand by life cycle hooks of a Component?
+4. Which one will be called first, ngOnChange or ngOnInit?
+Explain with a scenario.
+6. Let us say I have a component ABC with a property @Input() foo, and from parent component a same object with changed values is passed to foo.
+Also, component is set to onPush.
+In this scenario will ngOnChnages of component get executed?
+7. If there are 10 properties with @Input decorator, how will you find out which property is causing ngOnChanges to run?
+8. If I use a jQuery calendar control in an Angular app and it has an event selectDate.
+Can I use these selectDate with Angular event binding? if yes then why and if no then why.
+9. What do you understand by ViewChild and ContentChild?
+10. Can I read a ViewChild in ngOnInit() life cycle hook?
+If yes then how?
+11. What do you understand by Angular Service?
+12. How many objects of a service Angular creates?
+Can we reconfigure it to create as many objects as we want? how?
+13. What is difference between provideIn and providers?
+14. When you may need non-tree shakeable service?
+15. Can u explain me real use case of useExisting?
+16. What do you understand by lazy loaded modules?
+17. For a service how many objects Angular creates for lazy loaded modules?
+18. Let us say there are three objects a inside that b and inside that C. and there is a service Foo.
+I have passed Foo in the providers array of component c.
+Foo is also passed in the providers array of AppModule.
+How many objects of Foo will be created and inside C component which object will be used?
+19. How to dynamically load a component? can you explain me the process?
+20. Do Attribute directives have life cycle hooks?
+21. What is purpose of @HostBinding
+22. What do you understand by Change Detection?
+23. When we should use onPush?
+24. What is difference between detectChange and markForCheck
+24. What do you understand by dumb component and smart component?
+26. What is difference between promise and observables
+27. What is difference between observable and subjects?
+28. What are various types of subjects?
+29. When we should use BehaviorSubject?
+30. How will integrate API in angular app? best practices?
+31. Is it ok to use observable<any> if not why?
+32. What is async pipe?
+33. What do you understand by union type and intersection type?
+34. What is shallow pipe testing?
+35. What is purpose of component resolver
+36. Can you explain difference between ContentChild and ViewChild
+37. When you should use ‘any’ option of provideIn?
+38. What do understand by Content Projection?
+39. In an app there are 6 lazy loaded module, 9 eagerly loaded module, and one main module.
+In the app, there is one service called FooService which provideIn option is set to ‘any’.
+By default, how many objects Angular will create of FooService?
+40. What do you understand by partial observer?
+41. When we can use ViewProvider?
+42. How will you create custom validators for Reactive Forms?
+43. Can you explain viewEncapsulationMode?
+44. What do you understand by Shadow DOM?
+45. What do you understand by tree shakeable providers?
+46. Explain various ways of component communications
+47. What do you understand by Temp ref variables?
+48. How two unrelated components communicate in Angular
+49. What do you understand by marble diagrams?
+50. When you should use asObservable
+51. What is interceptor in Angular
+52. What is difference between useValue and useExisting
+53. Explain purpose of useValue